Senior Finance October 18, 2025

 • The process takes several weeks to a few months

-• Proceeds may be partially taxable
+• Proceeds may be partially taxable (see our life settlement tax guide for details)

 Why Life Settlements Are Often Overlooked